 There are other omissions.
 Gravelle shows no awareness that a passenger suffering anaphylaxis can become incapacitated and need assistance to administer an auto-injector.
 Her report bears little relation to problems such as allergy families being thrown off flights due to many airlines offering poor communication of allergy policies and their crews’ frequent lack of understanding of food allergies.

-Canadian allergy groups and the CSACI (the Canadian allergists’ society) backed the idea of stock epinephrine and crew training on how to respond in case of anaphylaxis.
 Food Allergy Canada recommends leaving the peanut or nut buffer zone at its current size, until there is science to prove whether it helps or does not.
 It suggests an in-flight announcement, such as WestJet will make on request.
 These are all reasonable accommodations that Transport Minister Marc Garneau needs to weigh, but won’t find among the recommendations he has been handed.

-With our current nut snack culture in the skies, it’s important to take seriously the medical needs of those traveling with severe peanut and nut allergies.
+With our snack culture in the skies, it’s important to take seriously the medical needs of those traveling with severe food allergies.
 It is disturbing that Garneau has been given such an odd and flawed report – one that is offering recommendations on how to manage anaphylaxis aboard an aircraft, while simultaneously diminishing the risks, the reactions and the disease prevalence.
 The minister needs to hear out informed voices of the traveling public, such as Food Allergy Canada and leading CSACI-member allergists.
 In Allergic Living’s view, this report simply should not stand as the last word on airlines and allergies in Canada.